kose-bioinfo/biscotti/README.md

 **[Biscotti Substitution Matrix MathJax Page](https://kose-bioinfo.github.io/biscotti/)**

-This page provides a complete explanation of the equations and their derivations with properly formatted LaTeX.
+This page provides a complete explanation of the equations and their derivations.

 ---